Occasional Impressions - music, prose, poetry and prayer on the web

 understand so that we can support you!

-support us - you are our Way; you are our Truth; you are our Life - how can we
+us - you are our Way; you are our Truth; you are our Life - how can we possibly be

-know we haven’t understood - well, to be honest, we still don’t understand.
+we haven’t understood - well, to be honest, we still don’t understand.
+Which makes

 So yes, we are still sleeping.
 We are still taking our rest.
 Guilty as charged!
 And